katalyst-labs/katalyst-labs/README.md

 ## Hi there 👋

-<p>By day, I'm a self-taught software developer specializing in automation—web scraping, crawling, and compiling data are my bread and butter.
-By night, I dive into my passions: tinkering with electronics, experimenting in the kitchen, or unwinding with a good movie.
-My muses?
-Cats, coffee, and the company of inspiring women—they fuel my creativity and keep me grounded.</p>

 <p>I'm a self-taught software developer specializing in automation—web scraping, crawling, and compiling data are my bread and butter.
 By night, I dive into my passions: tinkering with electronics, experimenting in the kitchen, or unwinding with a good movie.
 My muses?
 Cats, coffee, and the company of inspiring women—they fuel my creativity and keep me grounded.</p>